Schools step up security in response to threats on TikTok

-Educators have announced plans to increase security in response to TikTok posts warning of shooting and bomb threats at schools around the country Friday as officials assured parents the viral posts were not considered credible.
+LANCASTER COUNTY, Pa. — Educators have announced plans to increase security in response to TikTok posts warning of shooting and bomb threats at schools around the country Friday.
+However, officials assured parents the viral posts were not considered credible.

-The posts circulating online warned that multiple schools would receive shooting and bomb threats.

 The threats had many educators on edge, as they circulated in the aftermath of a deadly school shooting in Michigan, which has been followed by copycat threats to schools around the country.